v-raja/solved_rails_mvp/README.md

 Please note the demo is running on a free Heroku dyno so the site may take a few minutes to load if the dyno is sleeping.

 ## Screenshots

+The site is fully responsive.
+This section only includes screenshots from the desktop version of the site.

 #### Solution search page
 Features: